 Digging deep

-rangelands | soil carbon sequestration & stabilization | grazing management | ranchers | climate change
+rangelands | soil carbon accrual & stabilization | grazing management | rancher decision m | climate change

-rangelands | soil carbon sequestration & stabilization | grazing management | ranchers | climate change
+rangelands | soil carbon accrual & stabilization | grazing management | rancher decision m | climate change

 Research Scientist